52.5 F

 WVS Members connect with other military women at the Meijer Simply Give LPGA event, Battle Creek, MI

 Over the past four years, WVS has played a hand in their members actively meeting celebrities, golfing, kayaking, paddle boarding, watercolor painting, snowshoeing and more.
-Even in the thick of the global pandemic, WVS adjusted their strategy and offered virtual events including meditation, wellness nights, chapter meetings and a live holiday concert.
+Even in the thick of the global pandemic, WVS adjusted their strategy and offered virtual events including meditation, wellness nights, small group meetings and a live holiday concert.

 “For the first time in my transition to civilian life, I truly feel like I belong.”